 - You will continue to receive letters and possibly phone calls from your creditors

 - Depending on the type of debt, you will then receive a default notice

-- If you don’t respond to the default notice or letters demanding payment, the creditor may pass your debt over to a debt collection agency, sell it to a company that buys debt or start legal action
+- If you don’t respond to the default notice or letters demanding payment, the creditor might pass your debt over to a debt collection agency, sell it to a company that buys debt or start legal action

 Rules on debt collection

 There are clear rules from the Financial Conduct Authority about what a company or debt collection agency should not do when collecting a credit debt.